Empirical Coordination over Markov Channel with Independent Source: Introduction

-In this work, we study the Markov evolution structure from a joint source–channel coding (JSCC) perspective \cite{shannon1948mathematical,gunduz2024joint}.
-Specifically, the source sequence is generated independently at each time, and the channel input is generated by strictly causal encoders based solely on the past source sequence, and does not adapt to the latent channel state history.
-The channel input, together with the previous state, updates the current channel state.
-The decoder operates noncausally, observing the entire state sequence to produce its action sequence.
+In this work, we study the Markov evolution structure from a joint source–channel coding (JSCC) perspective, as in \cite{shannon1948mathematical,gunduz2024joint,kourtellaris2015nonanticipative}.
+Specifically, we consider that the source symbol is generated independently at each time, and the channel input is generated by strictly causal encoders based solely on the past source sequence, and does \textit{not} adapt to the latent channel state history, i.e., no channel feedback.
+The channel input, together with the past channel state, updates the current channel state.
+In the end, the decoder operates noncausally, observing the entire channel output sequence to produce its action sequence.

 Empirical coordination coding framework, introduced in \cite{cuff2011coordination,raginsky2012empirical,cuff2010coordination}, characterizes cooperative behavior among agents by requiring the empirical distribution of symbol sequences to converge to a prescribed target distribution.
 In this framework, encoders and decoders select their actions based on local observations not only to ensure reliable communication, but also to induce a desired joint behavior.
 Coordination results for JSCC with (strictly) causal decision-makers over \ac{dmc} were established in \cite{cuff2011hybrid, Letreust2015empirical}.
-Extensions to point-to-point settings with channel state or feedback were developed in \cite{Treust2017joint,le2015empirical}, and recently have been further applied to distributed decision-making \cite{Treust2024power,zhao2024coordination,zhao2024causal} etc..
+Extensions to point-to-point settings with channel state or feedback were developed in \cite{Treust2017joint,le2015empirical}, and recently have been further applied to distributed decision-making \cite{Treust2024power,zhao2024coordination,zhao2024causal,zhao2025zero}.